Galena, Alaska

-Galena (/ɡəˈliːnə/) (Notaalee Denh in Koyukon) is a city in the Yukon-Koyukuk Census Area in the U.S. state of Alaska.
+Galena (/ɡəˈliːnə/) (Notaalee Denh) is a city in the Yukon-Koyukuk Census Area in the U.S. state of Alaska.
 At the 2020 census the population was 472, slightly up from 470 in 2010.
 Galena was established in 1918, and a military airfield was built adjacent to the city during World War II.
 The city was incorporated in 1971.

 History

 Prehistory and early history

 The Koyukon Athabascans had seasonal camps in the area and moved as the wild game migrated.
 In the summer many families floated on rafts to the Yukon River to fish for salmon.
 There were 12 summer fish camps located on the Yukon River between the Koyukuk River and the Nowitna River.
 Galena was established in 1920 near an Athabascan fish camp called Henry's Point.
 It became a supply and point for nearby lead ore mines that opened in 1918 and 1919, and from which Galena takes its name.